What you can’t see can do the most damage

 What you can see serves as your cue for navigation, orientation, and separation from terrain and other traffic for safe operations during all phases of flight.

-Remember … you won’t BECOME a better leader until you start BEING a better leader.
-Start by making sure you’re not creating your own distractions and you know where you’re pointing that finger … and implement the one-word formula to avoid disaster.
+Remember … you won't become a better LEADER until you become a better READER.
+You can start by making sure you're not creating your own distractions and you know where you're pointing that finger … and don't forget that it's impossible to fake authenticity.

 Essentially, it means navigating around only the things you can see, while IFR requires instruments to see the things you can’t see.